apigee-127/a127-samples/weather-advanced/README.md

 ```bash
 $ curl http://localhost:10010/weather_cached?city=Kinston,NC
 ```
-When you hit this API you will see one output like the folloiwng in the console from `a127 project start`:
+When you hit this API you will see one output like the following in the console from `a127 project start`:

     Executing request: http://api.openweathermap.org/data/2.5/weather?q=Kinston,NC&units=imperial
     Cache Key: Kinston,NC